chipguyhere/PulseCapture/README.md

 * Create an instance of the class.
 * Call ```begin()```
 * No further action is needed for the class to receive incoming event messages.
-* Poll for incoming events using ```read()```, which always returns immediately, with a return value of 0 and a bit count of 0 if there is no message received.
+* Poll for incoming events using ```read()```, which always returns immediately, with either a complete message, or a return value of 0 and a bit count of 0 if there is no complete message received.

 #### Notes
 * An event is the arrival of a complete message (such as a complete IR command, or a complete RFID card swipe, or a complete PWM timing measurement).